 The electric vehicle (EV) market is growing rapidly.
-Although globally, a modest 3% of passenger vehicles on the road are electric, this number is expected to increase to 28% by 2030 and 58% by 2040.
+Although globally, a modest 3% of passenger vehicles on the road are electric, the number is expected to increase to 28% by 2030 and 58% by 2040.
 The EV revolution will be driven primarily by a combination of the following considerations:

-- consumer demand for cleaner vehicles; - fluctuations and uncertainties in the price of gasoline; - reductions in the price of EVs; - emerging legislation that may limit or even prohibit the sale of internal combustion engine (ICE) vehicles; and - financial incentives to purchase EVs in the form of rebates and/or tax credits.
+- Consumer demand for cleaner vehicles; - Fluctuations and uncertainties in the price of gasoline; - Reductions in the price of EVs; - Emerging legislation that may limit or even prohibit the sale of internal combustion engine vehicles; and - Financial incentives to purchase EVs in the form of rebates and/or tax credits.

-Perhaps the most critical factor motivating EV adoption by consumers will be more attractive economics made possible by significant reductions in the cost of lithium-ion battery (LIB) packs.
-Already, prices have decreased from ~\$1,300 per kilowatt-hour (kWh) in 2010 to ~\$150/kWh in 2022 and are projected to fall below \$80/kWh by 2030.
-This reduction in pack cost has been achieved through economies of scale, improved manufacturing processes, and the introduction of new battery chemistries that reduce, or eliminate, the requirement for critical and expensive minerals, in particular cobalt.
+The most critical factor motivating EV adoption by consumers may be more attractive economics made possible by significant reductions in the cost of lithium-ion battery (LIB) packs.
+Already, prices have decreased from approximately \$1,300 per kilowatt-hour (kWh) in 2010 to about \$150/kWh in 2022 and are projected to fall below \$80/kWh by 2030.
+This reduction in pack cost has been achieved through economies of scale, improved manufacturing processes, and the introduction of new battery chemistries that reduce or eliminate the requirement for critical and expensive minerals, particularly cobalt.

 &lt;sup>3 Research Institutions include FFRDCs, nonprofit educational institutions, and other nonprofit research organizations owned and operated exclusively for scientific purposes.
 Eligible Research Institutions must maintain a place of business in the United States, operate primarily in the United States, or make a significant contribution to the U.S. economy through the payment of taxes or use of American products, materials, or labor.

-See 85 Fed.
+&lt;sup>4 See 85 Fed.
 Reg.
 50062 (Aug.
 17, 2020).